asmit-patil/CMS-demo/README.md

 # CMS-demo

 # Description

 Creating this demo project to learn working of nodejs and its express framework.
-Additional part is I am taking all the needed content for this webpage from Contentstack i.e for this I ahev creadted one stack for my project in contenstack and according to my webpage I have created various content type and then added entries in respective contents.
+Additional part is I am taking all the needed content for this webpage from Contentstack i.e for this I have creadted one stack for my project in contenstack and according to my webpage I have created various content type and then added entries in respective contents.
 I am taking this content data from respective url of content type which is provide by contentstack.

 # Getting started